 - Catch up on much-needed sleep.

-- Play games (not in love) like charades or Heads Up! with friends.
+- Play interactive games like charades or Heads Up! with friends.

 - Learn fun trivia about your favorite TV show, movie, hometown, or anything, really.